BreadchainCoop/breadchain/README.md

 6. If script is runs successfully, proceed, otherwise address errors produced by the script until no errors are produced.

 ## Test Upgrade with Calldata Locally
-1. Amend the `data` variable `script/upgrades/UpgradeYieldDistributor.s.sol` to match desired data
+1. Amend the `data` variable in `script/upgrades/UpgradeYieldDistributor.s.sol` to match desired data
 2. run `forge clean && forge build && forge script script/upgrades/UpgradeYieldDistributor.s.sol --rpc-url $RPC_URL  --sender <proxy_admin>` (proxy admin address is configured to be the breadchain multisig at address 0x918dEf5d593F46735f74F9E2B280Fe51AF3A99ad)